Snowfire/docs-for-snowfire/get-started/level-3-blocks.md

 <wysiwyg id="{{ component_id_0 }}" description="Enter text here" enable-lists="true"></wysiwyg>
 ```

-This is a Snowfire specific tags which lets the user enter their own in a text editor.
+This is a Snowfire specific tag which lets the user enter their own content in a text editor.
-See the tags documentation for all different kind of Snowfire specific tags you can use.
+See the tags documentation for all different kind of Snowfire tags you can use.

 Now lets add an image